-- The Jean Bell Prize for Leadership and Example; - Jean Bell Prize for Significant Achievement.
+- The Jean Bell Prize for Leadership and Example; - Jean Bell Prize for Significant Achievement. - The Fiona McAdam Prize for Community Work.

 Applications

 Applications and enrolment for each course must be done via the Registrar's Office, at the same time that enrolment for other PTC programmes takes place.